What Are Toxic Backlinks and Why They’re Dangerous

 Step-by-Step Toxic Backlink Audit Process

-Systematic auditing identifies all problematic links requiring action.
+Systematic auditing identifies all problematic links requiring action, making this off-page SEO guide a useful reference during audits.

 Step One: Export Complete Backlink Data

-Download all backlinks from Google Search Console, export backlink reports from Ahrefs or SEMrush, combine data from multiple sources for completeness, and create master spreadsheet for analysis.
+Download all backlinks from Google Search Console, export backlink reports from Ahrefs or SEMrush, and follow this Ahrefs backlink audit guide for detailed steps, combine data from multiple sources for completeness, and create master spreadsheet for analysis.

 Check Domain Authority or Domain Rating for each source: